joelbrewster/zero-player/README.md

   - I thought it was Tone.js causing problems but it turned out to be a common problem with jQuery and electron apps.
 I found a [post on stack overflow](http://stackoverflow.com/questions/32621988/electron-jquery-is-not-defined) that fixed all my problems in 2 lines
 - I compiled the app from a guide on the [electron documentation](https://github.com/electron/electron/blob/master/docs/tutorial/application-distribution.md#os-x) site.

+## Future goals
+- I'd like to redo the modal popup and talk to an interface designer about how to make it more obvious what to do with the grid.
+- I'd like to implement some keyboard shortcuts to change the sound ADSR and type of wave form.